Tongan language: Literature

+Tongan has a very rich oral literature and is primarily a spoken, rather than written, language.

 One of the first publications of Tongan texts was in William Mariner's grammar and dictionary of the Tongan language, edited and published in 1817 by John Martin as part of volume 2 of Mariner's Account of the Natives of the Tonga Islands, in the South Pacific Ocean.
 Orthography has changed since Mariner's time.